 Complete the Manufacturer Information Form (MIF), which will be provided once the Partnership Agreement has been approved and submit to firstname.lastname@example.org.
 The evaluation of this form includes reviewing that all manufacturer website and marketing claims meet the requirements in the Partner Commitments.
 Issue letters will be sent to the manufacturer requesting changes to the web content on an as needed basis.

 If you have any questions about the MIF evaluation process, or would like to check on the status of your paperwork, please send an email to email@example.com.

-Additionally, manufacturers must complete an Insulation Manufacturer Form, which will be provided once a Partnership Agreement is complete.
-Once the ENERGY STAR product report is completed by the CB and the Participation Requirements Form is received and approved by EPA, the manufacturer will be granted access to the Partner Mark, the Seal and Insulate with ENERGY STAR Educational Product Graphic, and the ENERGY STAR Educational Marketing Graphic through My ENERGY STAR Account (MESA).
-The manufacturer must have at least one product certified to be granted full partnership status.
+Once the first ENERGY STAR product certification report is completed by the CB, and the MIF is received and approved by ENERGY STAR, the manufacturer will be notified that they are an Active Partner and will be granted access to the Partner Mark, the Seal and Insulate with ENERGY STAR Educational Mark, and the Insulation Educational Mark through a My ENERGY STAR Account (MESA).

 Find program resources and archived documents for the Seal and Insulate with ENERGY STAR Program on the Program Enhancement and Development Page.